CIOs, CTOs, CDOs and IT directors will gather at the 2017 CIO Summit which will take place on Thursday 28 September at the May Fair Hotel in London.

 Alistair Maughan, Partner, Morrison & Foerster LLP

 Alistair Maughan is a partner in the London office of international law firm Morrison & Foerster.
 He leads the firm’s UK outsourcing team and is co-chair of the firm-wide Technology Transactions Group.
 Maughan focuses on outsourcing and technology-based projects for major companies and public sector organisations.
-Described in legal guides as "the best outsourcing lawyer ever when it comes to acting for the customer end of the market", at the 2016 CIO Summit Alistair will discuss the legal implication of Brexit for CIOs and provide a checklist of what CIOs need to know about their IT contracts and data regulations as the UK negotiates its exit from the European Union.
+Described in legal guides as "the best outsourcing lawyer ever when it comes to acting for the customer end of the market".
+Alistair joins the CIO Summit for the second consecutive year to discuss the legal implications of dealing with disruptive, emerging technologies.

 Edward Qualtrough, Editor of CIO UK